-Phase one of this project, consists of two orthopaedic operating theatre suites with a six-bed recovery suite and a 12-bed inpatient ward, including two young adult rooms.
+Phase one and two of this project, consists of four orthopaedic operating theatre suites with a six-bed recovery suite and a 20-bed inpatient ward, including two young adult rooms.

 The project has been delivered by ModuleCo Healthcare (MCH) in conjunction with its sister modular building company, ModuleCo.

-Alan Wilson, Managing Director of MCH, said: “We are delighted to have successfully delivered the first phase of this prestigious project.
+Alan Wilson, Managing Director of MCH, said: “We are delighted to have successfully delivered both phases of this prestigious project.

 “An ever-growing number of hospital trusts are choosing to increase their capacity by going modular.
 The appeal centres on the quality of product, the speed of delivery and the minimal disruption to site.